revault/practical-revault/messages.md

 managed by the organisation deploying Revault itself or any third party without risking any loss of funds.

+The server will also broadcast the spend transactions when the unvault timelock is expired; this way managers could shut down their wallets after broadcasting the unvault without further delaying the spend broadcast.

 Acting as a cache in place of -example given- a p2p network, the information stored on the coordinator is transient.